hakankarabacak/Cyber-Wizard-s-Handbook/README.md

 ### Phishing
 - [MaxPhisher](https://github.com/KasRoudra/MaxPhisher) - A python phishing script for login phishing, image phishing, video phishing and many more.
+- [Gophish](https://getgophish.com/) - A open-source phishing framework that makes it easy to test your organization's exposure to phishing.

 ---